tms4517/Basic-JTAG-Implementation/README.md

 ### jtag_instrReg.sv

-This module implements the JTAG instruction register which is set to the data stored in the shift register when the TAP is in STATE_UPDATE_IR.
+This module implements the JTAG instruction register.
+When the TAP is in `STATE_UPDATE_IR`, it is set to the data shifted into the shift register.
+When the TAP is in `STATE_CAPTURE_IR`, it is set to the `IR_SCAN_CODE`, so that the shift register can shift the value out.

 Its schematic can be found in `docs/jtag_instrReg.svg`.